Ebitari-A/Ebitari-A/README.md

 <h1 align="center">Hi 👋, I'm Ebitari Alaibe</h1>
 <h3 align="center">A junior full-stack developer from London</h3>

+- 🥳 I have just completed the Web Development course at the Le Wagon bootcamp, with the final project: **Telewise**

+- 👨‍💻 Find my final project at the bootcamp at **https://www.telewise.co.uk**

 - 🌱 I’m currently learning **React, Node.js**

-- 👨‍💻 Find my final project at the bootcamp at [https://www.telewise.co.uk](https://www.telewise.co.uk)

 - 📫 You can reach me at my email **aebitari@gmail.com**